cornu-ammonis/Articles_AspCore/README.md

     b. dotnet user-secrets set SendGridKey [key here]

 4. if the command is not recognized, make sure user secrets are installed via the pakcage manager (this should happen automatically when previously running dotnet restore

+5. uncomment the line " builder.AddUserSecrets();" in startup.cs at line 39